Top Cover Letter Tips

 - If you are having trouble keeping your cover letter to one page, consider using narrower margins or choosing smaller line spacing

-- Be sure to include your electronic signature as this allows you to author your work
+- Be sure to include your electronic signature as this allows you to author your cover letter

 Social Media and Your Job Search